nathandotexe/ESP32-Air-Humidifier-Dehumidifier/README.md

 ## Features

-- **Real-Time Humidity Monitoring**:
+  **Real-Time Humidity Monitoring**:
     - Continuously measures environmental humidity using a connected humidity sensor (e.g., DHT22 or similar).

-- **Automatic Humidity Control**:
+  **Automatic Humidity Control**:
     - Activates the **atomizer module** when the humidity falls below the configured threshold.
     - Turns on the **fan** for dehumidification when the humidity exceeds the set limit.

-- **Customizable Thresholds**:
+  **Customizable Thresholds**:
     - Users can define minimum and maximum humidity levels directly in the code or via an external interface.

-- **Energy Efficiency**:
+  **Energy Efficiency**:
     - Ensures efficient operation by only activating the necessary components based on the environment.

 ---

 ## Hardware Requirements

  **Microcontroller**:
     - ESP32

  **Sensors**:
     - Humidity Sensor (e.g., DHT22, AM2301)
     - Water Level Module

  **Actuators**:
     - Atomizer Module
     - 5v Servo

  **Additional Components**:
     - Relay module
     - L2980N Motor Driver (for advanced control on the motor speed and rotation)
     - Power supply for ESP32 and actuators
     - Breadboard and jumper wires

 ---

+## Protocol

+  MQTT which can be connected to a dashboard such as Node-Red

 ## Software Requirements

-- **Arduino IDE** or **PlatformIO** (for programming the ESP32)
-- **Required Libraries** (install via Arduino Library Manager or PlatformIO):
+  **Arduino IDE** or **PlatformIO** (for programming the ESP32) **Required Libraries** (install via Arduino Library Manager or PlatformIO):
     - `DHT` (for humidity sensor communication)
     - `Adafruit_Sensor` (required by some sensors like DHT22)
     - `WiFi` (optional, for remote configuration or monitoring)